pikatchu/closedsource/book/0012-elias_place.md

 Leo hesitated.
 Should he tell him about the drone?

-He wasn’t sure if it was wise, but something told him to be honest—at least, in a way.
+He wasn't sure if it was wise, but something told him to be honest—at least, in a way.

 “They were… curious about my interest in chess,” he said vaguely.

 Elias let out a sharp laugh.
 “Ha!
 Well done.”
 He shook his head, grinning.
-“They didn’t find out.
+“They didn't find out.
 Well done.”

 Then, his face turned serious again.
 “But you should have known better than to bring a programming book to a school, let alone a